What does a Oil Change Technician do?

 Oil Change Technician Job Description Sample

-We are seeking a skilled and detail-oriented Oil Change Technician to join our team.
-The ideal candidate will be responsible for performing oil changes, inspecting vehicles, and ensuring customer satisfaction.
+We are seeking a skilled Oil Change Technician to join our team.
+This role involves performing routine vehicle maintenance and ensuring the highest quality of service for our customers.
+The ideal candidate will have excellent mechanical skills, attention to detail, and a commitment to customer satisfaction.

 Responsibilities:

-- Perform oil changes and filter replacements on a variety of vehicles.
+- Perform routine oil changes and filter replacements.

 Qualifications